rewriteProject/frontend/README.md

 # Getting Started with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Material

-## Available Scripts
+## Scripts

 In the project directory, you can run: